novianr90/flowable-cash/readme.md

 - **Cost of Goods Sold (COGS) Analysis**: Access a Cost of Goods Sold (COGS) report to analyze the costs directly associated with producing goods or services.
 This information is vital for evaluating profitability.
 - **Profit and Loss Statement**: Generate a profit and loss statement that outlines the company's revenues, costs, and expenses over a specified period.
 This report helps assess the financial health of the business.
 - **Balance Sheet**: View a balance sheet report that presents a snapshot of the company's financial position, including assets, liabilities, and equity.
+- **Cash, Income, and Expenses Graph**: View a graph that presents the flow of `cash`, `income`, or `expense` each month.

 ### Tech
 - [Retrofit](https://square.github.io/retrofit/) - Libraries to call API
 - [RxJava](https://reactivex.io/) - Libraries to handle all the asynchronous job
 - [Hilt Dagger](https://dagger.dev/hilt/) - Libraries to handle Dependency Injection
 - [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - Libraries to handle all the graph
-- [Navigation Component](https://developer.android.com/guide/navigation?hl=id) - Libraries to handle navigate to other screens
+- [Navigation Component](https://developer.android.com/guide/navigation?hl=id) - Libraries to handle navigating to other screens
 - MVVM - Design Pattern for Architecture on Android

 ### Installation